 Alternative Insurance Options To Aid Tenants

-Landlord insurance policies do not normally cover tenant belongings.
-To protect the personal belongings of your renters, your renters need to obtain renter’s insurance.
+Landlord insurance policies don’t normally cover tenant belongings.
+To protect the personal belongings of your renters, your renters need to obtain renters insurance.

 What is the difference between landlord insurance and homeowner insurance?

 One of the key differences between landlord and homeowners insurance is that they are designed for different situations.
 Landlord insurance will cover things like loss of rental income.

 Landlord insurance is usually a good idea if you use your home as an investment property by letting it out to tenants.
 It can cover